I decided to update this article because when I wrote it we were in the process of trying to move to the Blue Mountains. And now we have!

-There are obviously more cafes to choose from, and I will write another post down the track when I have discovered them, but at this time these are my favourites.
+There are obviously more cafes to choose from, and I will write another post down the track when I have tried them, but at this time these are my favourites.

 Blue Mountains Series